Tiago Alves (footballer, born 1993)

-Tiago Alves Sales, known as Tiago Alves ([tʃiˈaɡu ˈawvis]; born 12 January 1993), is a Brazilian footballer who plays for Japanese club Fagiano Okayama as a winger.
+Tiago Alves Sales, known as Tiago Alves ([tʃiˈaɡu ˈawvis]; born 12 January 1993), is a Brazilian professional footballer who plays as a winger for K League 1 club, Jeju SK.

-Club career
+Career

 Born in São João do Araguaia, Pará, Tiago Alves graduated from Santos' youth setup.
 He made his professional debut on 2 February 2011, coming on as a second half substitute for Keirrison in a 2–2 away draw against Ponte Preta for the Campeonato Paulista championship.
 He scored his first professional goal on 27 March 2011, in the 3–2 away victory against Ituano.

-On 16 May 2012 Tiago Alves was loaned to Série B club Boa Esporte, but returned to his parent club only three months later.
+On 16 May 2012, Tiago Alves was loaned to Série B club Boa Esporte, but returned to his parent club only three months later.
 On 3 December 2012, he was loaned to América Mineiro until the end of 2013 season.

 Tiago Alves was subsequently loaned to Penapolense and Paraná, only appearing regularly with the latter.
-On 4 January 2015 he moved abroad for the first time in his career, signing for K League 1 side Pohang Steelers.
+On 4 January 2015, he moved abroad for the first time in his career, signing for K League 1 side Pohang Steelers.

-Tiago Alves made his debut for the club on 15 March, coming on as a second-half substitute and scoring his side's second in a 2–4 home loss against Ulsan Hyundai FC.
+Tiago Alves made his debut for the club on 15 March, coming on as a second-half substitute and scoring his side's second in a 4–2 home loss against Ulsan Hyundai FC.

 At the beginning of 2016, Tiago was loaned to Seongnam FC.
 He scored 13 goals and offered 5 assists to keep Seongnam in the K League 1.

-On 1 August 2016, Thiago Alves transferred to Al-Hilal FC, signing a 3 year contract for an undisclosed fee.
+On 1 August 2016, Thiago Alves transferred to Saudi Arabia's Al Hilal, signing a three-year contract for an undisclosed fee.

-In March 2017 Shimizu S-Pulse announced the signing of Tiago Alves on a season-long loan from Saudi Arabia’s Al Hilal.
+In March 2017 Shimizu S-Pulse announced the signing of Tiago Alves on a season-long loan from Al Hilal.

+On 22 July 2025, Tiago Alves signed to K League 1 club, Jeju SK for mid 2025 season.